 First Year Retreats

 Join other first-year students for a fun getaway and conversations about faith, friendships, and the journey ahead at Fairfield University.
-Don't miss out on this fun opportunity to get off campus build friendships, reflect on your time at Fairfield and find out how exploring your faith-life can enhance your experience at Fairfield.
-(Campfire, canoeing, games and reflection time included!)
+Don't miss out on this fun opportunity to get off campus to build friendships, reflect on your time at Fairfield so far and find out how exploring your faith can enhance your experience at Fairfield.
+(Campfire, outdoor activities and reflection time included!)

 - Who: Open to all first-year students

 - Where: Camp Jewell, Colebrook, CT (transportation provided)

 For more information, contact: Mr. Doug Ray, S.J., or call (203) 254-4000 ext.
 3266.

 March 18-20, 2016

 Kairos, adapted to mean "God's time", is an intensive, three-day weekend experience that invites close examination of our relationships with others, ourselves, and God in a communal and reflective setting.
 This retreat welcomes students of all faiths as well as those who are spiritual searchers.

 If you have participated in a Kairos Retreat before, we welcome you to the Fairfield University Kairos Community.
 You are encouraged to apply to be a Kairos leader and participate in Community activities, such as Fourth Day, which occur, regularly throughout each semester.